|Withholding of Student Records References(s) BP 5035|

 5. Non-Citizen Students: Students with a "permanent resident" visa, refugee status, or amnesty approval may establish residency in accordance with above discussion.
 All visas must be examined by the college to determine residency status.

-SCC now hosts international students who enter the country on F-1 student visas.
-Foreign students should contact the International Student Office for application forms and instructions.
+SCC is a SEVP approved institution to host international students who enter the country on F-1 student visas.
+Foreign students should contact the International Student Office or visit www.scollege.edu/international for application forms and instructions.
 Application deadline: Fall: July 1, spring January 4 and summer May 1.
 A $25 application fee is required along with the application form.
 For more information, call (714) 628-5050.

 Admission Policy of International Students on F-1 Visa Status: